-The Destination (Japan or China vs. others), whether Korean airlines or Foreign airline, are the significant factors that affect customer choice behavior at 1% significance level.
+The Destination (Japan or China vs. others) and DepartureTime (redeye or regular) for both Korean airlines and Foreign airline, were significant factors that affect customer choice behavior at 1% significance level.
 Nationality as Korean or non-Korean, and AccesssTime are significant at 5% level.

-Holding all others constant, the odd ratio of Nationality_Korean is 0.42 meaning that being Korean has the odds of choosing GMP airport is 0.42 as large as non-Korean odds of choosing GMP airport.
+Holding all others constant, the odds ratio of Nationality_Korean is 0.42 meaning that being Korean has the odds of choosing GMP airport is 0.42 as large as non-Korean odds of choosing GMP airport.
 In other words, the estimated odds of choosing GMP airport are 58% lower for Korean Nationality.
 Given the knowledge that the majority of GMP flights are going to Japan or China, Destination plays a very important part in a customer’s airport choice.
 As we can see, estimated odds of choosing GMP airport are 1600% higher for customers going to China or Japan than who are going elsewhere.